 Suggestions

-Remove the 'Known Pitfalls' section since all pitfalls are already documented in their respective workflows, or consolidate pitfalls only in the summary section
+Remove the 'Known Pitfalls' summary section since all its points are already covered in individual workflow pitfalls, or consolidate pitfalls only in the summary and remove per-workflow duplicates.

-Consider moving detailed workflow sequences (sections 1-6) to a separate WORKFLOWS.md file, keeping only the Quick Reference table and Common Patterns in the main SKILL.md
+Consider moving detailed workflow descriptions (sections 1-6) into a separate WORKFLOWS.md file, keeping SKILL.md as a concise overview with the Quick Reference table and links to detailed workflows.

 | Dimension | Reasoning | Score |